mineadmin/doc-v3/docs/en/front/component/ma-pro-table.md

 - Flexible layout configuration

 ## cellRenderTo Cell Render Plugins
-::: tip Why does cellRenderTo plugin exist?
+::: tip Why cellRenderTo plugins exist?
-First, cell rendering for different content is an extremely frequent scenario where much code may be identical except for parameters and field names.
+First, cell rendering is an extremely frequent scenario where much code may be identical except for parameters and field names.
 When building `ma-pro-table`, we considered how to solve this problem.

-While `ma-pro-table` can provide built-in rendering for different content types like `url`, `image`, `video`, or `switch`, requirements are ever-changing.
-Built-in features can never keep up with business growth.
-To avoid code redundancy while addressing this, we created this plugin mechanism.
+While `ma-pro-table` can provide built-in rendering for different content types like `url`, `image`, `video`, or `switch`, requirements constantly evolve.
+Built-in features can never keep up with business growth, yet we want to avoid code redundancy - hence this plugin mechanism.

 You can share commonly used or business-specific cell render plugins in the marketplace to enrich cell rendering options, eliminating repetitive coding.
 :::